zogojogo/inanimate-fewshot/README.md

 ```

 ## Result
 Acquire 100% accuracy with 11 query images in test folder.
-Here is the result examples.
+Here is the result's examples.

 ### Animate
 ![Figure1](./assets/output_anim.png)